 - Species: G. victoria

 Like numerous other species, the magnificent Victoria Crowned Pigeon only inhabits a very limited area.
 In its case, that area mainly consists of the northern sections of New Guinea, near Australia.
 However, it also inhabits a few small neighboring islands.

-Much like its related species, the Victoria Crowned Pigeon evolved as a highly gregarious animal.
+Much like its numerous related species, the beautiful Victoria Crowned Pigeon evolved as a highly gregarious animal.
 Because of this, it rarely moves alone.
 Most often, it travels in small groups, at a slow pace, along the floor of the forest.